Daphne du Maurier: Novels, short stories, and biographies

-Her family connections helped her establish her literary career, and she published some of her early work in her great uncle Comyns Beaumont's Bystander magazine.
+Her family connections helped her establish her literary career, and she published some of her early work in her great-uncle Comyns Beaumont's Bystander magazine.
 Her first novel, The Loving Spirit, was published in 1931.

-The novel Rebecca (1938) was one of du Maurier's most successful works.
+The novel Rebecca (1938) was du Maurier's most successful work.
 It was an immediate hit, selling nearly 3 million copies between 1938 and 1965.
 The novel has never gone out of print.
-In the United States, du Maurier won the National Book Award for favourite novel of 1938 for the book, voted by members of the American Booksellers Association.
+In the United States, du Maurier won the National Book Award for favourite novel of 1938, voted by members of the American Booksellers Association.
 In the UK, it was listed at number 14 of the "nation's best-loved novel"s on the BBC's 2003 survey The Big Read.

 Other significant works include Jamaica Inn, Frenchman's Creek, Hungry Hill, My Cousin Rachel, The Scapegoat, The House on the Strand, and The King's General.
 The last is set in Cornwall during the English Civil War, and is written from the Royalist perspective.

-Du Maurier was often categorised as a "romantic novelist", a term that she deplored, given her novels rarely have a happy ending, and often have sinister overtones and shadows of the paranormal.
+Du Maurier was often categorised as a "romantic novelist", a term that she deplored, given that her novels rarely have a happy ending, and often have sinister overtones and shadows of the paranormal.
 In this light, she has more in common with the "sensation novels" of Wilkie Collins and others, which she admired.
 The critic Kate Kellaway wrote: "Du Maurier was mistress of calculated irresolution.
 She did not want to put her readers' minds at rest.
 She wanted her riddles to persist.
 She wanted the novels to continue to haunt us beyond their endings."